 Biomedical Science is a well-rounded science program, developing knowledge in molecular, cellular, anatomical and physiological process of the human body.
 While studying this degree, students have the opportunity to focus their studies during their last few semesters by choosing a major relevant to their area of interest.
 The majors; Pre-Health Professional, and Laboratory / Research, are designed to develop detailed knowledge and skills relevant to the discipline of study undertaken, providing structured pathways to specialist careers or postgraduate study.

 The program focuses on real world learning, where you will gain exceptional, high-quality practical experience in our health science laboratories.

-Exercise and Sports Science provides the perfect opportunity to explore interests of how sport and science work together and shape ones future and take that fundamental step into health, science and sport.
-These programs are taught at the international award-winning Bond Institute of Health and Sport where students will explore areas of study in anatomy and physiology, exercise physiology, biomechanics, motor learning and control, as well as sports nutrition and exercise prescription and planning for both athletic and non-athletic populations.
+Exercise and Sports Science provide the perfect opportunity to explore interests of how sport and science work together and shape ones future and take that fundamental step into health, fitness, exercise, science, and sport.
+These programs are taught at the international award-winning Bond Institute of Health and Sport where students will explore areas of study in anatomy and physiology, exercise physiology, biomechanics, motor learning, and control, as well as sports nutrition and exercise prescription and planning for both athletic and non-athletic populations.

 Programs in Exercise and Sports Science include:

 Students studying Health Sciences programs will gain an understanding of basic and applied sciences including anatomical, molecular, physiological and psychological processes of human health and function.
 Students will be able to develop and master technical scientific and research skills using some of the latest research equipment, which can be applied across a broad range of industries.

 Bond University has created a suite of Healthcare Innovations program offerings to develop post-graduates’ abilities to navigate research evidence, critically evaluate health systems and practices, and use data and technology to identify opportunities for sustainable innovations.